Developing Future Leaders

 - COVID affects everything.
 Easier for High School students to learn on-line than for grade school students

 - Use of drugs, alcohol, tobacco and vaping

 The students and staff will use this information when inviting guest speakers to meetings, when they are reviewing grant applications and awarding grants.

 Helping the Youth Serving Organizations of Watertown

-- East-Central CASA: $470 to support the purchase, design, and printing of brochures & information cards
+- East-Central CASA: $500 to support the purchase of laptop and software

-- Lake Area Child Protection Team: $288 to support the Foster Parent Appreciation dinner for foster children and families
+- Lake Area Child Protection Team: $2,000 to support the foster parent events and recruitment materials to increase the number of foster families

 - Lake Area Zoological Society: $1,500 for a naturalistic climbing system and safety pad